gabrielduessmann/colorPersonalizacoes/README.md

 * If not create the database automatically, create it manually with the name ```bd_colorpersonalizacoes```

 #### MySQL password
-* If have problems about MySQL password, change your MySQL password to:
+* If you have problems with MySQL password, change your MySQL password to:
 * **User:** ```root```
 * **Password:** ``` ``` (empty)